AC judge refuses to hear two other NAB references against Sharifs

 ISLAMABAD: Accountability Court Judge Muhammad Bashir on Monday excused from hearing the Al-Azizia and Flagship references against former prime minister and Pakistan Muslim League-Nawaz (PML-N) supremo Nawaz Sharif and his family filed by the National Accountability Bureau (NAB) in line with the Supreme Court verdict in Panama Papers case.

-Earlier last week, the accountability court judge had adjourned the hearing of Al-Azizia Steel Mills Reference against the Sharif family till July 12, while Khawaja Harris, the counsel of PML-N supremo, had raised objection on Muhammad Bashir over hearing of other the two references.
+Earlier last week, the accountability court judge had adjourned the hearing of Al-Azizia Steel Mills Reference against Sharif family till July 12, while Khawaja Harris, the counsel of PML-N supremo had raised objection on Muhammad Bashir over hearing of other two references.

+Khawaja Harris said that Muhammad Bashir had given verdict in Avenfield reference so he cannot hear the other two references.

 ISLAMABAD: Accountability Court Judge Muhammad Bashir on Monday excused from hearing the Al-Azizia and Flagship references against former prime minister and Pakistan Muslim League-Nawaz (PML-N) supremo Nawaz Sharif and his family filed by the National Accountability Bureau (NAB) in line with the Supreme Court verdict in Panama Papers case.

-Earlier last week, the accountability court judge had adjourned the hearing of Al-Azizia Steel Mills Reference against the Sharif family till July 12, while Khawaja Harris, the counsel of PML-N supremo, had raised objection on Muhammad Bashir over hearing of other the two references.
+Earlier last week, the accountability court judge had adjourned the hearing of Al-Azizia Steel Mills Reference against Sharif family till July 12, while Khawaja Harris, the counsel of PML-N supremo had raised objection on Muhammad Bashir over hearing of other two references.

+Khawaja Harris said that Muhammad Bashir had given verdict in Avenfield reference so he cannot hear the other two references.

 Comments